Friday May 11, 2018

 When you're crafting an email campaign, focus on all 3 areas equally.
 If one of the 3 components is missing, the whole campaign will be less effective.
 If you're not seeing the success you'd like to see from your email campaigns, that's probably a clue that it's time for an overhaul.

 We hope these tips have helped you understand email campaigns better and how to create effective ones.
-If you have any other questions about marketing or social media, or if you'd like to know more about our services, get in touch with us through our website, Facebook Messenger, or our Facebook group.
+If you have any other questions about marketing or social media, or if you'd like to know more about our services, get in touch with us through our website, or Facebook Messenger.
 We'd love to hear from you soon!